-They are quick to read, easy to share, and packed full of useful information that, in another medium, might be much more difficult to comprehend.
-Infographics are a valuable way to simplify without falsifying data and concepts and spread awareness.
-Show us your most effective infographic and tell us how it delivered.
+What makes your infographic easy to share?
+How did you pack it full of useful information that, in another medium, might be much more difficult to comprehend?
+Show us your most effective infographic and how you delivered it.
+Don’t forget results!

 - Location-Based Campaign

 Did you target a particular geographic region or run a localized campaign that would only make sense in that location?
-Tell us how you understood the market at the ground level and got results.
+How were you able to understand the market at the ground level and get results?
 Detail what you did, how you planted your idea in the right local scene, and what you accomplished.

-It’s now nearly impossible to ignore reaching your audiences on their mobile devices.
-Tell us about your mobile strategy, or those of your clients.
-This includes maximizing user experiences with a mobile website or app.
-We're looking for accessibility, ease of use, clever and engaging ideas and—oh yes—results!
+It’s nearly impossible to ignore reaching your audiences on their mobile devices.
+We want to know about your outstanding mobile campaign, or those of your clients.
+Tell about your campaign.
+How did you maximize user experiences with your mobile website or app?
+What was your campaign goal?
+How did you achieve it?
+What were your results?

 - Online Newsroom